rotated8/dotfiles/README.md

 Notes
 -----

-The `.vimrc` uses vundle.
-Installation instructions are in the .vimrc file. `head -n 20 ./.vimrc` is an easy way to read them.
+`init.lua` is the preferred config for Neovim.
+It should live in `~/.config/nvim`.

-If Neovim is installed, link `~/.vimrc` to `~/.config/nvim/init.vim`.
-(Check [the Neovim wiki](https://github.com/neovim/neovim/wiki/FAQ#where-should-i-put-my-config-vimrc) to make sure this is correct)
+To install plugins, run `nvim --headless "+Lazy! sync" +qall`, or use `install.sh`.

-My preferred font is [Iosevka](https://be5invis.github.io/Iosevka/)- version 3.0.1 Regular Fixed is included.
+My preferred font is [Iosevka](https://be5invis.github.io/Iosevka/)- get the latest release of Iosevka Term.
-Iosevka works well with vim-airline, and is used by default in the `.vimrc`.
-I prefer the "Fixed" version of Iosevka, mostly because I don't want ligatures in my math symbols.
+Iosevka works well with vim-airline, and is used by default in configs.

 `WSLInterop.conf` should be copied to `/usr/lib/binfmt.d` when you see "grep: /proc/sys/fs/binfmt\_misc/WSLInterop: No such file or directory" at login.
 Then, restart WSL and the message should go away.
 This should only be necessary if systemd is enabled.